|return to coaches||Darren Arbet

-Arbet’s dedication and leadership turned the SaberCats into a perennial powerhouse, with Arbet ranking fourth all-time in regular season wins (139), third in winning percentage (.675) among coaches with at least 50 games coached and second in postseason winning percentage (.682) among coaches with at least 15 games coached.
-Arbet also boasts an incredible 153-73 overall mark throughout his Hall of Fame career.
+Arbet’s dedication and leadership turned the SaberCats into a perennial powerhouse, with Arbet ranking third all-time in regular season wins (141), second in winning percentage (.685) among coaches with at least 50 games coached and second in postseason winning percentage (.682) among coaches with at least 15 games coached.
+Arbet also boasts an incredible 156-73 overall mark throughout his Hall of Fame career.
 In 2007, Arbet became the fifth head coach in AFL history to win 100 games when San Jose defeated the Las Vegas Gladiators, 61-34.
 He is the third fastest coach to accomplish the feat, reaching the century mark in just 145 games.

 A leader of one of the most dominating teams over the past decade, he guided the SaberCats to their ninth straight winning season and playoff appearance in 2008 after finishing the year with an 11-5 record – the eighth time in his 11 seasons the team has posted a double-digit regular season win total.
 The club also captured its third straight Western Division title and seventh under Arbet (eighth overall).
 He became only the second head coach in the history of the AFL to win three ArenaBowl titles after the SaberCats defeated the Columbus Destroyers, 55-33, on July 29, 2007.

 Due to the franchise’s success and winning acumen since being named head coach in 1999, Arbet has been elevated within the organization throughout his SaberCats career.
 He was named the team’s player personnel director the following season, remaining in that capacity until taking over general manager duties prior to the 2006 campaign, before being named owner of the franchise in 2011.